dev-hack95/health_insurance_cross_sell_prediction/README.md

   - [Results](#Results)

 ## Problem Statement
-  - Create a machine learning model on diabetes detection
+  - Create a machine learning model for finance company that will predict the defaulters for insurance

 ## Methods